spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profiles/create-standard-app-profile.md

 10. When you have provided the required configuration information for services, click **Review**.

-Your app profile is now created and can be deployed.
+Your app profile is now created using out-of-the-box servcies and can be deployed.

 ## Validate